-Homework: Add your grades on the homework assignments and divide the result by the number of homework assignments that were assign to you in this class, which equals 33 assignments.
-Then, multiply this value by 0.40 = (40% of your final grade in the class).
+Homework: Add your grades on the homework assignments and divide the result by the number of homework assignments that were assign to you in this class, which equals 31 assignments.
+Then, multiply this value by 0.40 = (40% of your final grade).